Buoyed by success of afterschool program

 The Beacon Recreation Department in July will launch two new children’s summer camps, while a multi-sport camp returns for its second year, along with the long-running tennis camp.

-South Avenue Park Days will be offered free on Mondays, Wednesdays and Fridays at the Recreation Center and a weekday program, [email protected] Camp, will run for five weeks at University Settlement, the 100-acre former residential camp site on Route 9D.
+South Avenue Park Days will be offered free on Mondays, Wednesdays and Fridays at the Recreation Center and a weekday program, Camp@the Camp, will run for five weeks at University Settlement, the 100-acre former residential camp site on Route 9D.

 Funding for both new programs was recently approved by the City Council.